Stowe Center for Literary Activism

 info@stowecenter.org

 Stowe’s 1871 home is a National Historic Landmark.
-The Harriet Beecher Stowe Center is accredited by the American Alliance of Museums and is an Affiliate of the American Writers Museum.
+The Stowe Center is accredited by the American Alliance of Museums and is an Affiliate of the American Writers Museum.

 As you drive down Forest Street (one-way from Farmington Ave.), turn right in the free parking lot just past the Stowe House.
 Free on-street parking is also available in designated areas.

 The Stowe Center uses Stowe’s life and work to inspire positive social change.
 Interactive tours and programs connect visitors to 19th century issues and the contemporary face of race, class and gender issues.
-Stowe’s words changed the world and you can too.
+The United States has a long and strong history of authors using words to make positive change.
+We believe literary activism, civic engagement, open-minded conversation, and respectful dialog is key to positive change.

 Salons at Stowe are 21st-century parlor conversations designed to inspire you to move from dialogue and debate to action on social justice issues you care about.
 Discussion topics focus on the contemporary face of social issues Stowe advocated.
 See the Calendar of Events for upcoming Salons at Stowe and more conversations at Stowe.